ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 relies on the fact that given a set of closures, it is possible to project a closure (or env var) from it in a static manner[1].
-This means that every closure and env var must be assigned a unique offset so that in any set of closure, a closure or env var will be found at its offset (it if belongs to the set of closure).
+This means that every closure and env var must be assigned a unique offset so that in any set of closures, a closure or env var will be found at its offset (it if belongs to the set of closure).
 Additionally, some closures or env vars may have assigned offset from other compilation units, since flambda2 can perform cross-module inlining.